SPJ27/3DPrinter/README.md

 If you have any queries regarding this, you can always email me on <saksham.khatod27@gmail.com>.

+# Why you should/should not build it?
+1. If you are a hardware geek - You should definitely build it.
+This will be a great learning experience and it is quite challenging which improve your skills.
+2. If you are not a hardware geek - This option may be cheaper, but it required a lot of experience with hardware (not necessarily 3d printing).
+Instead, I recommend you to get Bambu Labs A1/A1 mini

 # A Very Rough Overview on Building it

 1. Get all of the parts as mentioned above along with Prusa i3 parts and hardware parts above.